open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 general mechanism of annotation or tagging will be integrated in order to attach additional traits, characteristics, or constraints, allowing vendors and companies to extend the definition of concepts defined by OpenTelemetry.
+This annotation mechanism will be included as part of the Component Telemetry Schema definition.

 Annotations and Tags can also be employed to modify schemas for diverse audiences.
 For example, the public version of a schema can exclude all